-Hearing aids range in cost from $1,000 to $4,000, which is not affordable for many people.
+Good hearing aids range in cost from $1,000 to $7,000, which is not affordable for many people.
 However, various programs exist to help people with lower incomes purchase hearing aids and other assistive hearing technology at lower out-of-pocket costs.
 Agency list, P-00591 (PDF)

 Food and Drug Administration (FDA)

 The FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products for human use, and medical devices.
 The agency also is responsible for the safety and security of our nation’s food supply, cosmetics, dietary supplements, products that give off electronic radiation, and for regulating tobacco products.
 Visit the FDA's website for more information.